jodersky/scala-argparse/book/src/annotation.md

     introductory example.

-Note: the generated code uses a lower-level interface, which can also be directly used by developers for more flexibility.
+Note: the generated code uses a lower-level interface, which can also be directly used for more flexibility.
 It is suggested that you [read the tutorial](./ll/index.html) in any case, for further understanding of how argument parsing works at a lower level.

 ### Parameter Mapping